Jobs created during U.S. presidential terms

 Politicians and pundits frequently refer to the ability of the president of the United States to "create jobs" in the U.S. during his term in office.

 The numbers are most often seen during the election season or in regard to a president's economic legacy.
 The numbers typically used and most frequently cited by economists are total nonfarm payroll employment numbers as collected by the Bureau of Labor Statistics on a monthly and annual basis.
 The BLS also provides numbers for private-sector non-farm employment and other subsets of the aggregate.

-Among the presidents from Jimmy Carter to Donald Trump, Bill Clinton created the most jobs at 22.9 million, while Ronald Reagan had the largest cumulative percentage increase in jobs at 15.6%.
+Among the presidents from Jimmy Carter to Donald Trump, Bill Clinton created the most jobs at 22.9 million, Bill Clinton also had the largest cumulative percentage increase in jobs at 20.1%.
 This computation treats the base month as the December before the month of inauguration and last month as December of the final full year in office.
-Using the month after inauguration as the base month as shown in the accompanying diagram, the top four presidents in terms of cumulative job creation percentage are Clinton (D), Reagan (R), Carter (D), and Obama (D).
+Using the month after inauguration as the base month as shown in the accompanying diagram, the top four (out of these eight) presidents in terms of cumulative job creation percentage are Clinton (D), Reagan (R), Carter (D), and Biden (D).